digitalurban/just-weather-pebble-watchface/README.md

 * **Weather Update Progress:** Visual countdown indicator showing time until next weather refresh (15-minute cycle):
     * Horizontal progress line with dot indicators
     * Shows elapsed time since last update with filled/empty dots
-    * Perfect spacing that integrates seamlessly with the watch face design
+    * Clean spacing that integrates seamlessly with the watch face design
     * **Optional:** Can be disabled for a cleaner look through settings
 * **Hourly Vibration:** Optional gentle vibration alert at the top of each hour for time awareness during meetings or focused work.
 * **Configurable Units:** Comprehensive settings for personalizing your weather display: